 It is important to learn how to use transfer partners if you want to maximize the value of your Chase Ultimate Rewards points.
 But it is just as important to know when it is not best to use transfer partners.

 In general, Chase Ultimate Rewards are most valuable when transferred to airlines or Hyatt.
-If you want to book Marriott or Ritz properties, the Ultimate Rewards redemption portal is probably going to be your best bet.
+If you want to book Marriott properties, the Ultimate Rewards redemption portal is probably going to be your best bet.